nngogol/PySimpleGUIDocGen/db/2_readme.md

 In my opinion, the tkinter Canvas Widget is the most powerful of the tkinter widget.
 While I try my best to completely isolate the user from anything that is tkinter related, the Canvas Element is the one exception.
 It enables integration with a number of other packages, often with spectacular results.

 However, there's another way to get that power and that's through the Graph Element, an even MORE powerful Element as it uses a Canvas that you can directly access if needed.
 The Graph Element has a large number of drawing methods that the Canvas Element does not have.
+Plus, if you need to, you can access the Graph Element's "Canvas" through a member variable.

 ### Matplotlib, Pyplot Integration

 **NOTE - The newest version of Matplotlib (3.1.0) no longer works with this technique. ** You must install 3.0.3 in order to use the Demo Matplotlib programs provided in the Demo Programs section.

-One such integration is with Matploplib and Pyplot.
+One such integration is with Matplotlib and Pyplot.
 There is a Demo program written that you can use as a design pattern to get an understanding of how to use the Canvas Widget once you get it.

     def Canvas(canvas - a tkinter canvasf if you created one.
 Normally not set background_color - canvas color